Constantin Vasiliu-Rășcanu: Second World War

 Members of the Romanian government visiting the Soviet Legation on the occasion of the reunion of Northern Transylvania with democratic Romania (March 11, 1945).
-Vasiliu-Rășcanu is standing, between Andrei Vîșinski and Petru Groza.
+Vasiliu-Rășcanu is standing, between Andrey Vyshinsky and Petru Groza.

 Romania's entry into the Second World War (June 22, 1941) found him as director of the Recruitment Department.
-He then served as director of the Infantry Department (1941-1942), commander of the 1st Mixed Mountain Brigade (1942), commander of the 1st Mixed Mountain Division (1942-1943).
+He then served as director of the Infantry Department (1941–1942), commander of the 1st Mixed Mountain Brigade (1942), commander of the 1st Mixed Mountain Division (1942–1943).
 In the period 1943-1944 he was in reserve, after criticizing the military policy of Marshal Ion Antonescu.

 On February 16, 1944, having the rank of division general, he received the command of the 5th Territorial Corps whose mission was to defend the oil region in the Prahova Valley.
-He participated in several meetings with civilians and military close to the Royal House, who planned the overthrow of the Antonesian regime, Romania's exit from the anti-Soviet war and the return of arms against Nazi Germany.
+He participated in several meetings with civilians and military close to the Royal House, who planned the overthrow of the Antonescian regime, Romania's exit from the anti-Soviet war, and the return of arms against Nazi Germany.

 After the Coup d'état on August 23, 1944, he led the military operations of the 5th Territorial Corps, managing until August 3, 1944 to annihilate the German troops that were in the area of the city of Ploiești and in the Prahova Valley.
 According to an archive document, "during the battles in the Prahova Valley area, the Corps wrote the most beautiful page in its history, to liquidate in such a short time German troops in double numbers and well trained; thanks to the measures taken and the energy with which he led his troops, the installations in the oil area were saved...".
 In the battles fought by the 5th Territorial Corps in the Ploiesti area and in the Prahova Valley, 1,500 German soldiers died, 2,300 German soldiers were wounded, 9,076 German soldiers were taken prisoner, including 147 officers and 1,131 non-commissioned officers, 1,300 were captured. of trucks, 260 guns of different calibers.

-He was decorated on November 22, 1944 with the Order of Michael the Brave with swords, 3rd class in accordance with royal decree no. 2,254 of November 22, 1944, "For the way he distinguished himself in the difficult but successful actions of August 24-31, 1944, undertaken in the Ploiesti region, for the liberation of the territory.
+He was decorated on November 22, 1944 with the Order of Michael the Brave with swords, 3rd class in accordance with Royal decree no. 2,254 of November 22, 1944, "For the way he distinguished himself in the difficult but successful actions of August 24–31, 1944, undertaken in the Ploiești region, for the liberation of the territory.
 Continuously in the field, in the midst of the troops encouraging them, he proved, in addition to his capacity, a personal courage and a firmness of character worthy of all praise".